zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 called, confusingly, a “bag.”
 A “bag” can be made of plastic or paper or some other material, and we use bags to carry things aro und.
 When you go to a grocery store in the United States, they usually gi ve you either a paper or a plastic bag.
 Sometimes they charge you money for the bags, however, so many people bring their own bags from home.
 So, “to bag”  means to put something in a bag.

 Raul says, “Wait!
 You’re supposed to wait until eve rything is scanned before removing items from the bagging area to put in bags .”
 The way the self-checkout machines work is that you put things on a flat surf ace, like a little table, called the “bagging area.”
-After you scan something, you then put it on this small table, but the table itself is connected to the machine, and i t can tell how much weight you are putting on the machine.
+After you scan something, you then put it on this small table, but the table itself is connected to the machine, and it can tell how much weight you are putting on the machine.
 It’s a way, I guess, for the grocery store company to make sure you’re not cheating.
 You can’t put things  into bags until you finished scanning all of your items.
 That’s what Raul says.

 He says, “Oh no, now there’s a ‘see attendant’ mess age on the screen.”
 An “attendant” (attendant) is a person who works for, in this case, a store to help customers find things.
 The attendant here is helpin g customers use the self- checkout machine.
 So yes, although you don’t talk t o anyone, you do everything yourself in self-checkout, there will be an employe e from the store, an attendant, who will help you if you need help with the machine .